 If you use a prayer book, an interval can be set aside for quietness and personal prayer.
 A prayer book is not essential but if you want to use one I recommend that it is not overly formal and wordy.
 The aim is to avoid long-winded and pompous language, prayers spoken from a script.
 However, I am not decrying the use of prayer books.
 Far be it from me to discourage their use if they help people in their daily devotions.

 May the words of my mouth always find favour, and the whispering of my heart, in your presence, Lord, my rock, my redeemer!
 (Ps 19.14).

 I strongly recommend praying twice in the day: morning and evening.
 Begin the day with a prayer to praise God and to ask Him to guide and protect you in all your endeavours, placing before Him any cares and concerns for yourself and for others and for issues outside your immediate sphere.
-At the end of the day, carve out time for recollection, to confess your sins, to ask forgiveness and to thank God for all the blessings He has bestowed on you.
-Ask Him to bless you and carry you through the night in peace – for others too.
-Ask Him to strengthen you and others that you name regarding particular worries and tasks so that the new day will bring God’s grace to face whatever trials lay ahead.
-Do not clutter your prayer time with trivial everyday matters that are well within your ability to cope with.
-Our prayer times should also include recollection.
+At the end of the day, carve out time for reflection, confess your sins and ask forgiveness, and thank God for all the blessings He has bestowed on you.

 What are the ideal conditions for prayer time?